IndraGunawan/symfony-docs/best_practices.rst

 Using attributes for routing, caching, and security simplifies configuration.
-You don't need to browse several files created with different formats (YAML, XML, PHP): all the configuration is just where you  require it, and it only uses one format.
+You don't need to browse several files created with different formats (YAML, PHP): all the configuration is just where you  require it, and it only uses one format.

 Use Dependency Injection to Get Services